rochakkadel/schedule-board/LEGAL_AND_TECH_OVERVIEW.md

 ## Overview

 Schedule Board is a web-based scheduling application built with React and Firebase.
-It enables teams to manage work shifts, assign staff to locations, and coordinate weekly schedules through an interactive calendar interface.

 ## Ownership